GAIR-NLP/OlympicArena/README.md

 </p>

 ## 🔥News
+- [2024/6/26] We test ByteDance's Doubao-pro-32k model and find that it achieves remarkably high scores on Chinese problems.
 - [2024/06/24] A brand new technical report comparing the performance of Claude-3.5-Sonnet and GPT-4o on OlympicArena has been released at [this link](https://arxiv.org/pdf/2406.16772).
 - [2024/06/22] We test the latest Gemini-1.5-Pro and Claude-3.5-Sonnet models and add them to the leaderboard.